Published Educational Leadership

 The Shaywitz and similar research interpretations support the finding of increased metabolic activity in the left posterior superior temporal cortex early in the course of reading acquisition and the modulation of developing phonological skills.
 However, the left posterior superior temporal cortex is not the single brain region associated with early reading.
 Neuroimaging also highlights an association of reading with disengagement of right inferotemporal cortex and engagement of left inferior frontal and middle temporal cortices supporting the importance of the left frontal and temporal semantic and phonological processing units as critical constituents in the neural basis of reading.
 (Turkeltaub, Gareau, Flowers, Zeffiro & Eden, 2003)

-only to reading.
+There are no specific regions of the brain dedicated only to reading.
 The complexity of reading requires multiple areas of brain function to operate together through complex networks of neurons.
 This means there are many potential brain dysfunctions in structure and information transfer mechanisms that can interfere with reading.
 The investigations into the neural correlates of reading intervention in children have emphasized single-word reading as the measurable outcome.
 However, this is a limited measurement likely to measure only phonological processing gains and is not generalizable to the other complex components of reading and reading comprehension.
 (Eden, Jones, Cappell, Gareau, Wood, Zeffiro, Dietz, Agnew & Flowers, 2004)

 For example, even the dyslexic children who responded with increased accuracy following phonics-heavy intervention did not show improvement in reading rate on two year follow up.
 (Torgesen, Alexander, Wagner, Rashotte, Voeller & Conway, 2001) This underscores the need for research into alternative approaches to improving reading fluency and comprehension.
 Because these and other fMRI scans studies show variations in activation in more than one brain center as impacting phonological processing and early reading, it is not reasonable science to support one intervention model, such as the phonics-heavy program, just because it was the one tested and associated with “normalization” of the one part of the brain and the tests used that were weighted to assess predominantly phonics.